Subscribe

 fighting with one another.
 With

-forgiveness in our
+forgiveness in our hearts, we

-hearts, we can lift one another up and
+can lift one another up and help

-make it to heaven.
+each other make it to heaven.

-- Bryan Kirby preaches for the Goodwood
+- Bryan Kirby preaches for the

-Boulevard church
+Goodwood Boulevard church of

-of Christ in Baton Rouge, LA.
-He may be
+Christ in Baton Rouge, LA.
+He

-through the congregation's website at http://www..goodwoodchurch.org
+congregation's website at http://www..goodwoodchurch.org

 |